The Moxie of Biloxi

 4 Days | Year Round

 You would be challenged to find any other American City that has grown from the adversity that Biloxi has seen.
 They now they create art from disasters, and it was here that The Confederacy came to retire.
 Come, explore their spirit and witness their moxie, sail into the Gulf and listen to the music.

 - Luxury or First Class Hotels & Meals

-Day 2 – Walter Anderson Museum of Art – Shrimping Cruise – Shrimp Boil – This morning you start with a tour of the Walter Anderson Museum of Art — The Anderson family is still alive and well in Ocean Springs — enjoy the murals and outdoor art inspired by this family.
+Next, you visit the Walter Anderson Museum of Art.
+The Anderson family is still alive and well in Ocean Springs — enjoy the murals and outdoor art inspired by this family.
 WAMA is dedicated to the celebration of the works of Walter Inglis Anderson (1903-1965), American master, whose depictions of the plants, animals, and people of the Gulf Coast have placed him among the forefront of American painters of the Twentieth Century.